-Using AWS Cognito with NestJS in 2024
+Using AWS Cognito with NestJS

 AWS Cognito simplified the authentication, authorization and user management for you.
 In this post I will try to present how we can use this authentication service with your mobile app, website, and manage users.